-In the situation where a company is unable to pay its debt and secured creditors intend to recover money owed or where an interested party such as a shareholder, director or investor makes an application to Court to recover debt owed, a receiver will be appointed to administer the process of recovering the debt owed.
+In the situation where a company is unable to pay its debt and secured creditors intend to recover money owed or where an interested party such as a shareholder, director or investor makes an application to Court to recover the debt owed, a receiver will be appointed to administer the process of recovering the debt owed.

 Where management does not have the skill set to continue operating where there is ongoing financial strain often from past activity or where there is pressure from creditors for unpaid debts, the receivership process may be used.

-Major failure in business control and management systems, disputes between directors and shareholders, defaults on loan repayments to secured lenders and on-going losses and an inability to improve trading performance may also result in a receivership.
+Major failure in business control and management systems, disputes between directors and shareholders, defaults on loan repayments to secured lenders and ongoing losses and an inability to improve trading performance may also result in a receivership.

 In a receivership, an independent person controls and manages company assets to recover all or part of the debt for a secured creditor.
-Pending on circumstances, there is potential to trade on the company and sell business as going concern.
+Pending on circumstances, there is potential to trade on the company and sell the business as a going concern.